 Congress tackled those basic concerns on a bipartisan basis by passing the Health Insurance Portability and Accountability Act of 1996, known more simply as "HIPAA."
-Full implementation of HIPAA was delayed at first by a rush of public comments about the law and then by changes in the leadership at the Department of Health and Human Services after Clinton left office.
+Full implementation of HIPAA was delayed at first by a rush of public comments about the law and then by changes in leadership at the U.S. Department of Health and Human Services in the years that followed.
 But by the middle of the first decade in the 21st century, anyone who was providing or receiving medical services was feeling the effects of one our country's most significant privacy laws.